mkhodary/Angular_Umm_alqura_calendar/README.md

 <br>
 # Project structure
 1. *Index.html* is a representation of html page that could contain the calendar picker.
 It has different implementations for demo purposes only. <br>
+2. *app.module.js* representing existing angular application that you need to include the kdate to it.
-2. *server.js & folder node_modules* are used to be able to run nodejs server to test it.
+3. *server.js & folder node_modules* are used to be able to run nodejs server to test it.
 For more information regarding how to start and test,  check *How to test it* section. <br>
 3. *js folder* includes all required javascript files that could be used by keith-wood jquery library.
-If you're not implementing different languages, you could remove unwanted files.
-You could also replace/add dependancies as per your need to support new cultures.
-Refer back to http://keith-wood.name/calendarsPicker.html for more information.
-It also contains 'module.js' that has the initialization of angular app for demo purposes and you'll not need it you your project.<br>
+If you're not implementing Arabic language, you could remove language-specific javascript files.
+You could also replace/add language javascript as dependancies as per your need to support new cultures.
+Refer back to http://keith-wood.name/calendarsPicker.html for more information.<br>
 4. *css folder* contains the css files to update library styles.
-Feel free to change it as per your need.<br>
+Feel free to change it to match destination application look and feel.<br>
-5. *datepicker folder* has the custom directive developed by me to be able to use the library in angular project.
-You'll need to change "angular.module('app')" to match destination project's module.
+5. *kdate folder* has the custom module, directive and filter developed by me.
 <br>
 <br>